 It is important that the reasons both for including and excluding goods from particular tariff headings are clearly indicated.
 Such information promotes transparency and not only helps economic operators understand why their goods are classified in a particular heading, but also provides customs authorities in other Member States with an insight as to how the issuing customs authority reached its classification decision in the BTI decision.
+There is the option for attachments to be uploaded alongside the decision to ensure transparency.

-7.3.3.Confidentiality
+8.3.3.
+Confidentiality

-An important aspect in the framework of the EBTI-3 system is confidentiality.
+An important aspect in the framework of the EBTI system is confidentiality.
 Articles 12 and 13 of the UCC impose a legal obligation on Member States to treat information acquired by customs authorities or exchanged with traders as confidential.